Frequently Asked Questions for Participating Organizations

 When can my organization promote the event?

-We encourage heavy promotion through your Facebook, Twitter, email newsletters, and mail campaigns to start about 4- 6 weeks out from November 18.
+We encourage heavy promotion through your Facebook, Instagram, email newsletters, and mail campaigns to start about 4- 6 weeks out from November 17.
 Promotional vehicles used by participating organizations will be at the organization’s own expense.

-What is the minimum and maximum donation amounts per donor?
+What are the minimum and maximum donation amounts per donor?

 Is there a cap on the number of donations my organization can receive?